-Transportation-related accidents were the most common type of fatal work injury in 2016, according to the U.S. Department of Labor’s Bureau of Labor Statistics, accounting for 40% of all work fatalities for the year.
+In, 2016, transportation accidents were the most common type of fatal work-related injury, according to the U.S. Department of Labor’s Bureau of Labor Statistics.
+To put it into perspective, they accounted for 40% of all work fatalities for the year.
 If you were on the job while you were involved in a motor vehicle accident, this can complicate matters since such accidents are only covered by workers’ compensation in limited situations.
 Make sure you hire an experienced workers’ compensation attorney to handle your case to increase your chances of obtaining the benefits to which you are entitled.

 When Can Workers’ Compensation Insurance Cover a Car Accident?

 Workers who sustain injuries during the course of employment while performing job duties are eligible for workers’ compensation benefits.
 Therefore, if a worker was injured in a motor vehicle accident and was performing work duties at the time of the accident, he or she could receive workers’ compensation benefits.
-For example, if an employee was making a delivery, traveling between work locations, going on a sales call, completing a work-related errand that his or her supervisor requested, or was transporting a colleague for a work-related purpose, these would all qualify as situations in which an employee could receive workers’ compensation if he or she got involved in an accident.
+For example, if an employee was making a delivery, traveling between different work locations, completing an errand that his or her supervisor requested, or was transporting a colleague for a work-related purpose, these would all qualify as situations in which an employee could receive workers’ compensation if he or she got involved in an accident.

-Workers in fields that primarily involve driving, including taxi drivers or truck drivers, are generally eligible for workers’ compensation benefits in the event that they sustain an injury in a motor vehicle accident.
+Workers in fields that frequently involve driving, such as taxi drivers or truck drivers, are generally eligible for workers’ compensation benefits in the event that they are injured in a motor vehicle accident.

 If an accident occurred while an employee was traveling to or from work or during an unpaid lunch break, this would generally fall outside of the scope of employment.
 Under these circumstances, you would generally not be eligible for workers’ compensation benefits.